The Mid-Month Review

 Since this is a quick review, focus on what you’ve done at the weekly or project level – try to avoid the daily details, as it’s easy to nitpick yourself to death or spend too much time counting minutes.
 Also keep in mind that finishing a bunch of stuff is not a prerequisite to celebrate doing a bunch of stuff; give yourself credit for pushing a project forward, even if you didn’t finish it.

 You’d think I’d ask this first, but it’s often hard to see what your priorities are in the abstract.
-Now that you’ve been thinking about goals and projects, it’s easier to see which ones should be the priorities.
+Now that you’ve been thinking about goals and projects, it’s easier to see which ones should win the project cagematch.

 Be brutally honest at this point: if you have four or five priorities, you really don’t have any priorities.
 One is best, three is okay.
-Ask yourself the following question: If I could only do any one (or three) of these, which would I do?
+Ask yourself the following question: If I could do only one (or three) of these, which would I do?

 Remember, priorities exclude all the possible things you might do.
 Let in too many possibilities and your “priorities” are meaningless.

-If you don’t have the funds you’ll need now, what are you doing in the meantime to get those funds?
+If you don’t have the funds you’ll need, what are you doing in the meantime to get those funds?
 Do you need to complete one paid project before another?
 Readjust your plan to account for your financial constraints.

-Calls are a likely culprit, as are those email messages that are sitting at the bottom of your Inbox.
-Tip: Plan a time to do them if you need to get them done; leaving it open increases the chance they’ll continue to slide.
+Tip: Plan a time to do them if you need to get them done; leaving them open increases the chance they’ll continue to slide.

 The surest way to burnout and stuckness is to work like crazy without rewarding yourself for the hard work.
 If your work is your reward, then you’ve got a leg up here, but it’s still good to do something different, if nothing else because it prompts the creative process.